aimclub/FEDOT/README.rst

 To use API, follow these steps:

-1. Import the Fedot class
+1. Import Fedot class

 .. code-block:: python

-  from fedot.api import Fedot
+  from fedot.api.api import Fedot

 2. Select the type of ML-problem and the hyperparameters of Composer (optional).